kubermatic/docs/OUTLINE.md

 -------------

-# What is Kubermatic
+# About Kubermatic
-Coverage{

-* Kubernetes as a service
-* No Setup
-* No Updating
-* We provide scaling
-* On every platform, gcloud, aws,do, own hardware

-}

-Kubermatic is a Service which provides Kubernetes for your infrastructure - so you don't have to worry about it.
-If you are interested to host Kubermatic in your own datacenter you can contact our Sales.
+Kubermatic is a Cluster-as-a-Service that provides managed Kubernetes for your infrastructure.

-In the following description we are mainly focusing on Kubermatic as a Service, which is publicly available under https://beta.kubermatic.io.
+With Kubermatic, you can set up Kubernetes clusters deployed at the click of button.

-We setup your cluster and configure your infrastructure so that you can focus on developing your product.
+While Kubermatic makes sure that your cluster is available and up-to-date at all times, you can focus on developing your services.

-Kubermatic can connect to different cloud providers such as Amazon Web Services, DigitalOcean, Google Cloud or you can host nodes on your on machines.
+Kubermatic is directly integrated with leading cloud providers DigitalOcean and Amazon Web Services, as well as any provider offering Ubuntu 16.04 or greater, even in your own datacenter.

+The following description mainly refers to the beta release of Kubermatic, which is publicly available under https://beta.kubermatic.io.

 # Architecture
 Coverage{